JamesOwers/phd_thesis_markdown/source/010_introduction.md

 * why are we focussing on metrics and not human evaluation
 * why do we care about 'from scratch'

+Metrics - more audio features than symbolic.

+[@giraud_chapter_2015]

+> There is less work to date that focuses on segmentation of symbolic scores

+Why do we need computational rather than human analysis

+[@marsden_music_2016]

+> Computational music analysis needs to carve out a place for itself where it is not simply mimicry of human analysis, but a place which is not so distant from the human activity to prevent useful communication with musicians.
+We need to recall the potential value of computational analysis, the reasons we embark on this enterprise at all.

 ## Scope of this work
 ...TODO...
 Symbolic music only

 ## List of contributions in this thesis
 ...TODO...

-- [ ] We review the challenges addressed and models presented amounting to the current state-of-the-art with respect to algorithmic music composition
+- [ ] We provide a literature review of the current state-of-the-art with respect to algorithmic music composition: the challenges addressed and models presented
+  - [ ] Note that [@briot_deep_2019] does not include COCOnet nor any Transformer models so details of these is a new contribution
+- [ ] Consistent open source python re-implementations of all models compared